open-spaced-repetition/srs-benchmark/README.md

 ## Dataset

 The dataset for the FSRS benchmark comes from 72 people who use Anki, a flashcard app.
 In total, there are 6,240,084 times people reviewed flashcards.
 The dataset includes over 6 million review records.
+You can find the dataset in huggingface datasets: https://huggingface.co/datasets/open_spaced_repetition/fsrs_benchmark.
+To download the dataset, you can run the script `download_data.py`.

 The data has been filtered to focus on long-term study patterns.
 For example, if a person reviewed the same flashcard multiple times in one day, only the first review is kept in the dataset.
 If you're curious about the nitty-gritty details of how the data was prepared, you can check out the code in the file named `build_dataset.py`.